kaychaks/kaychaks.github.io/posts/matrix-jitsi-nixos.md

 The above import add only the new service to setup `jitsi-meet` without any other OS specific stuff.
-And the configuration for the new service would auto-magically setup the related software (like `videobridge` & `jicofo`) to have a functioning Jitsi, make sure to add a new virtual host to the Nginx configuration with the Jitsi `hostName` mentioned below, and enable LetsEncrypt certification for the same.
+And the configuration for the new service would auto-magically setup the related software (like `videobridge` & `jicofo`) to have a functioning Jitsi.
+We can then add a new virtual host to the Nginx configuration with the Jitsi `hostName` mentioned below (shown above in Nginx Section)

 ```bash
  # /etc/nixos/configuration.nix